melodyquintero/Homework_Melody/Week 5 HW/README.md

 ## Findings:
 * Urban area has the highest total number of rides and drivers number, also the lowest fare, followed by suburaban area and rural area.
 * Urban covers more than half of the Pyber business.
 More specifically, Urban contribute to 62% of total Fares, 68% of total rides and 66% of total drivers.

+## Limitations:
+* In this Analysis, Total Drivers number is counted as the average driver count of the same city.
+However, this is based on the assumption that the same city has exact same driver counts.
+In reality, "Port James" city has two different driver counts.
+This can cause inaccurate Suburban data.